Where to go in Victoria

 Perhaps best known as a bushwalking and rock climbing paradise, the Grampians, known as Gariwerd by local First Nations people, also offer strong links with indigenous culture and art.

-- Halls Gap – the central town on the Grampians region and a great base
+• Halls Gap – the central town in the Grampians region and a great base

-- Pomonal – slopes of the Mount William, with a stunning wildflower season
+• Pomonal – slopes of Mount William, with a stunning wildflower season

 Local tip: Gariwerd (Grampians) region has a rich First Nation history.
 Be sure to visit Brambuk Aboriginal Cultural Centre to learn more.